stellar/soroban-quest/quests/3-reverse-engineer/README.md

   `HostFunctionTypeHostFunctionTypeCreateContract` operation.
 - Use a block explorer or indexer to find relevant operations and/or transactions.
-- Use the soroban cli to generate a contract address from a provided wasm hash and salt.
+- Use the stellar cli to generate a contract address from a provided wasm hash and salt.

 The possibilities are limitless!